maxitg/PostTagSystem/File-Formats.md

     - Bits 0-1: Head state as unsigned 2-bit integer (0 to 3)
     - Bits 2-7: Bit count (number of significant bits in following `u64`)
       - Unsigned 6-bit integer; zero-indexed (`0` means 1 bit; `63` means 64 bits)
-  - Tape bits: `u64`
-    - Up to 64 bits, encoded as a decimal integer
+  - Bits: packed bit array of up to 64 bits, padded at the end with zeroes to the nearest 8-bit boundary
+    - Number of significant bits indicated by bits 2-7 of the state header

+Diagram shows a single initial state of 25 bits.

 ```
  0                   1                   2                   3